HerveDavid/argus/src-tauri/crates/powsybl/permissions/autogenerated/reference.md

 </td>
 <td>

-Enables the get-substation-by-id command without any pre-configured scope.
+Enables the get_substation_by_id command without any pre-configured scope.

 </td>
 </tr>